lighttigerXIV/catppuccinifier/README.md

 <h1 align="center">Catppuccinifier</h1>

 ## About
 This project gives you a cli and a gui for catppuccinifying your wallpapers.
 It's available for Linux and Windows.
+It uses [lutgen](https://github.com/ozwaldorf/lutgen-rs) under the hood

 <div align="center">
 <h3>GUI</h3>